kekse1/scripts/README.md

 > Both together are better. :-)

 #### Parameters
-This is the current state: the supported `getopt` parameters.
+This is the current state of supported `getopt` parameters:

 * **`-h / --help`**
 * **`-p / --prefix`**